You already have more of what AI engineering requires than you probably think.

 What you need to add: ML fundamentals (the conceptual understanding of how models learn, the bias-variance trade-off, evaluation metrics and what they actually measure), ML framework fluency (PyTorch is the primary framework for 2026; scikit-learn for classical ML tasks), feature engineering practices, experiment tracking (MLflow, Weights and Biases), and the basic MLOps tooling (model registries, serving frameworks like TorchServe or BentoML, pipeline orchestration).

 Time to transition for a competent mid-level developer: Six to twelve months, depending on whether you pursue a structured learning path or self-directed study.
-The ML fundamentals require genuine understanding rather than surface familiarity — this is the area where shortcuts produce candidates who can appear capable in conversation but underperform in technical assessment.
+The ML fundamentals require genuine understanding rather than surface familiarity.
+This is the area where shortcuts produce candidates who can appear capable in conversation but underperform in technical assessment.

 Why this is a strong route: Applied ML engineering is the role with the largest enterprise demand in 2026 and the most structured transition path.
 The learning resources are mature, the certification options are meaningful, and the hiring market for practitioners who can bridge software engineering and ML is well-established.